People

 Postdoctoral Scientist

 Quentin worked on a collaborative project with the O’Connor lab (MPI Jena) to produce mono-terpene indole alkaloids in Nicotiana benthamiana.
 To support this work, Quentin developed new tools for cell-free protein biosynthesis and optimised methods for genotyping with ddPCR.
 Finally, he collaborated with the Geu-Flores lab (Copenhagen) to apply gene editing approaches to improve Nicotiana benthamiana as a production chassis and understand nicotine biosynthesis.
-Quentin is an incoming Assistant Professor at the University of Wisconsin-Madison, USA.
+Quentin is now an Assistant Professor at the University of Wisconsin-Madison, USA.

 Jason (Jeonghwan) Ahn, 2020